This post may contain affiliate links. Please read our disclosure policy.

 This thick Chocolate Fudge Glaze is rich and chocolatey.
 Drizzle it on bundt cakes or let it cool and pipe on cupcakes.
+It tastes like old fashioned chocolate fudge in glaze form!

 This glaze made its debut as a donut glaze back when I was the pastry chef at Restaurant Marc Forgione.
 We had a Donut of the Day that I changed 2-3 times a week.
 We rarely had the same donut twice in over 2 years, which was a challenge that I eventually passed on to my Sous Chef and cooks.